Main Floor:1,562 sq. ft

 Lot Style:sloping lot

-Old Stone Cottage will work great as a vacation or primary home.
-With oversized gables, stone, shake and horizontal siding the exterior of this cottage is eye-catching.
+Old Stone Cottage is a two story cottage house plan with three bedrooms and an open floor plan that will work great as a vacation or primary home.
+With over sized gables, stone, shake and horizontal siding the exterior of this cottage is eye-catching.
 Vaulted rooms throughout the house add elegance and create an open feel.
 Porches on multiple sides of the house allow you to enjoy the scenery of your lot with your family.
 On the terrace level you will find a spacious recreation room for entertainment and relaxation.
-The terrace level also has a storage room, wet bar and two bedrooms.
+The terrace level also has a storage room, wet bar and two bedrooms with a walkout basement.

 Each set of plans includes: